Ask Dr. Jay

 This video shows what is probably the best-preserved mammoth fossil that has been discovered.

-This video, which uses the uniformitarian timescale, shows 10 incredible fossils preserved by amber.
+This video, which uses the uniformitarian timescale, discusses and shows fossils preserved by amber.

 How Fossils Form